tototomate123/tuwunel/README.md

 tagged releases are true releases.
 If you don't care to update often, find the latest `minor` version change rather than `patch`.
 We don't recommend simply following `major` version changes at this time.

-#### Tracking
+#### Container Tracking

 > [!IMPORTANT]
 > **We strongly advise tracking the `:latest` tag when automatically updating.**

-This gives us the necessary discretion to keep you on the appropriate stable version.
+Tracking `:latest` gives us the necessary discretion to keep you on the appropriate stable version.
-We discourage tracking the main branch, as we want to update that more frequently moving forward.
+We discourage tracking the main branch unless frequent restarts are acceptable.
+Alternatively, tracking the `:preview` tag provides the latest release-candidate becoming equivalent to `:latest` after a release.
+Tracking the `:preview` tag is a worthy alternative to the main branch, with turbulence limited to release-time.

 ### Getting Help & Support